 Ministry trips are not a vacation.
 This is spiritual warfare.
 The kingdom is being advanced and Satan doesn't like that.
 We want to make sure that everyone who goes is equally prepared for their trip.
 We will give you educational materials and an opportunity to meet with a pastor.
 We want you to feel encouraged and fully prepared for the mission God has for you.

 God is going to use you on your trip.
 We as a church family want to celebrate with you.
 There are many different ways to share your experiences from your trip when you return.
-You might share with your small group, ABFs, or other possibilities such as speaking to the youth, Women of Grace, or Sunday Night Praise.
+You might share with your small group, ABFs, or other possibilities such as speaking to the youth or Women of Grace.
 We want everyone to write out a summary of your trip for the short-term missions blog, so that everyone in the church has a chance to join you in celebrating what God has done.

 If you've heard of a specific trip you are interested in or if you just want to know what is available, please contact us first.
 We look forward to working with you to fulfill the mission God has given to our church family.